LimaoC/getserverinfo-bot/README.md

 It is designed to be used in small Discord servers with a dedicated Minecraft server, and allows you to get server statistics without needing to open up the server console or log onto Minecraft.

+Thank you to https://api.mcsrvstat.us/ for the Minecraft server API!

 # Dependencies
 Dependencies that are necessary if you want to run the bot yourself:
 - [discord.py](https://discordpy.readthedocs.io/en/stable/)